cdoswald/SPIDER/README.md

 ### Disclaimer

 I am not affiliated in any way with the aforementioned paper, researchers, or organizations.
-Please validate any findings using this Hugging Face dataset against the original data provided by the researchers on [Zenodo](https://zenodo.org/records/10159290).
+If you are using this Hugging Face dataset for research or analysis, please validate your findings against the original data provided by the researchers on [Zenodo](https://zenodo.org/records/10159290).

 ### Known Issues/Bugs